Safety and Quality in Health Care

 On successful completion of the subject you should be able to:

-- discuss the concepts of quality, safety and risk management within health care delivery
+- formulate the concepts of quality, safety and risk management within health care delivery

-- discuss the impact of systems and human interactions on the likelihood of errors and adverse events
+- communicate the impact of systems and human interactions on the likelihood of errors and adverse events

-- discuss the processes for managing clinical risk, investigating errors and utilising data to improve patient safety
+- establish the processes for managing clinical risk, investigating errors and utilising data to improve patient safety

 - identify the opportunities for consumers to contribute to safety and quality in healthcare

-- identify the methods and tools that can be used to measure and improve quality of care.
+- develop the methods and tools that can be used to measure and improve quality of care.

 - Principles of Quality